QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Preachers.md

 The "fatherly" types of the organization, these are the people that the entire Preachers wing answer to.
 They wear extravagant vestments and are rarely seen in public except for ceremonial occasions, but those within the organization beneath them tend to look up to the Patriarchs as role models.

-Mostly unknown to everyone, however, the Patriarchs also play a part in the [Internal Society](./Internal%20Society) of the organization, evaluating Initiates to see whether or not they would fit as Eunuchs and sometimes engaging in debauchery with the Sisters behind closed doors.
+Mostly unknown to everyone, however, the Patriarchs also play a part in the [[./Internal Society|Internal Society]] of the organization, evaluating Initiates to see whether or not they would fit as Eunuchs and sometimes engaging in debauchery with the Sisters behind closed doors.
 Patriarchs are appointed personally by the Seekers.

 ### Reverends